okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 The Password Policy API is an {% api_lifecycle ea %} release.
 Contact Support to enable it.

-Use the [Password Policy API](/docs/api/resources/policy.html#GroupPasswordPolicy) to dynamically configure group-based password policies, including self service recovery and unlock options.
+Use the [Password Policy API](/docs/api/resources/policy.html#GroupPasswordPolicy) to dynamically configure group-based password policies, including self-service recovery and unlock options.

 #### Referrer Policy Header for OAuth 2.0 and OpenID Connect
 <!-- OKTA-96522 -->